Vishvaksena: Mantra and mudra

-The Lakshmi Tantra prescribe the worship of Vishvaksena and mention his mantra om rhum vaum jnanadaya namah.
-The devotee should mediate upon Vishvaksena in the north direction.
-Before making an offering of rice to Vishnu, Vishvaksena is prescribed to be worshipped with his mantra, portion of the rice offering and oblations.
-Apart from invoking Vishvaksena to the rites, he is also offered by the Chief Priest by reciting the anga mantras (anga means "body" and "mantra" is hymns") with hasta mudras (hand gestures).
-Vishvaksena anga-mantras recited at the beginning of rites is as below.
+The Lakshmi Tantra prescribes the worship of Vishvaksena and mention his mantra om rhum vaum jnanadaya namah.
+The devotee should meditate upon Vishvaksena while facing the north.
+Before offering rice to Vishnu, texts prescribe worshipping Vishvaksena with his mantra, a portion of the rice and oblations.
+In addition to invoking Vishvaksena during the rites, the Chief Priest offers prayers using anga mantras (anga meaning "body" and "mantra" meaning hymns") accompanied by hasta-mudras (hand gestures).
+The Vishvaksena anga-mantras recited at the beginning the rites are listed below: